SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia.Tests/slottymedia.tests.servicetests.likeservicetests.md

 ### **DeleteLike_ShouldThrowLikeIudException_WhenDatabaseIudActionExceptionIsThrown()**

-Tests that DeleteLike throws LikeIudException when a DatabaseIudActionException is thrown.

 ```csharp
 public void DeleteLike_ShouldThrowLikeIudException_WhenDatabaseIudActionExceptionIsThrown()
 ```

 ### **DeleteLike_ShouldThrowLikeGeneralException_WhenGeneralDatabaseExceptionIsThrown()**

-Tests that DeleteLike throws LikeGeneralException when a GeneralDatabaseException is thrown.

 ```csharp
 public void DeleteLike_ShouldThrowLikeGeneralException_WhenGeneralDatabaseExceptionIsThrown()
 ```

 ### **GetLikesForPost_ShouldReturnUserIds_WhenLikesAreFound()**

-Tests that GetLikesForPost returns a list of user IDs when likes are found.

 ```csharp
 public Task GetLikesForPost_ShouldReturnUserIds_WhenLikesAreFound()